veebch/hometime/README.md

 # Hometime: A work/school day progress bar

-A physical LED progress bar for the working day that includes information from any Public Google Calendar.
+A physical LED progress bar for the working day that includes information from a public Google Calendar.
 The bar uses an addressable led strip and a Raspberry Pi Pico W. It:

 - keeps you posted on how much of the workday has already passed,
 - flashes when it's time for an event on the Calendar,